jbx-protocol/juice-interface/doc/internationalization.md

 ## Internationalization

 Juicebox uses [Crowdin](https://crowdin.com/project/juicebox-interface) for managing translations.
-A GitHub workflow uploads new strings for translation to the Crowdin project whenever code using the lingui translation macros is merged into main.
+A GitHub workflow uploads new strings for translation to the Crowdin project whenever code using the lingui translation macros is merged into `main`.

 Every day, translations are synced back down from Crowdin to a pull request to `main`.
 We then merge these PR's into `main` manually.

 ### Marking strings for translation

-Any strings that are added or modified in the source code should be marked for translation.
+Any user-facing strings that are added or modified in the source code should be marked for translation.
 Use the `t` macro or the `Trans` component from the `@lingui/macro` library.
 [Learn more](https://lingui.js.org/ref/macro.html).

 ```js
 const myString = t`Example text`